mikgroup/arc_zte/README.md

 # Arc-ZTE
-This repository contains code to reproduce figures in paper "Arc-ZTE: Incoherent temporal sampling for flexible, dynamic, quiet Zero-TE MRI using continuously-slewed gradients" and to compute custom Arc-ZTE trajectories.
+This repository contains code to reproduce figures in paper "Arc-ZTE: Incoherent temporal sampling for flexible, dynamic, quiet Zero-TE MRI using continuously-slewed gradients".

+This repository also contains code to compute Arc-ZTE segment trajectories for any desired arc angle using the optimization scheme to calculate per-TR twist angles without inducing gradient refocusing, as described in the paper.

 ## Computing Arc-ZTE trajectories
 The folder `arc_zte_sim` contains python code that computes an Arc-ZTE trajectory for any custom arc angle.
-The optimization-based computation of the per-TR twist angles described in the paper can be run with the provided script with a call similar to this:
+The per-TR twist angle optimization can be run with the provided script using a call like:

 `python run_arczte_seg_optim.py --arc_angle 53 --nSpokes_seg 384`